jeannepietropaoli/stars-rating-widget/README.md

 ## Features

 - **5-Star Precision**: Enable users to give accurate ratings with a 5-star scale.
-- **Combined Ratings**: Merge scores from 4 sections to calculate an precize overall rating.
+- **Combined Ratings**: Merge scores from 4 sections to calculate a precize overall rating.
 - **Dynamic Animations**: Stars come to life with hover and click animations, creating an appealing wave-like effect.
 - **Decimal Detail**: Achieve exactness by supporting decimal ratings, ensuring precise star fills for the final rating.